How Virtual Tags have transformed SCADA data analysis

 Peter Prevos |

-906 words | 5 minutes
+923 words | 5 minutes

 Share this content

 Yesterday, I delivered the International Keynote at the Asset Data & Insights Conference in Auckland, New Zealand (the place where R was initially developed).
-My talk was about creating value from CADA data using a method I developed with my colleagues called Virtual Tags.
+My talk was about creating value from CADA data using a method I developed with my colleagues called "Virtual Tags."
 My address started with my views on data science strategy, which I also presented to the R User Group in Melbourne.
-In this post, I like to explain what Virtual Tags are and how they can be used to improve the value of SCADA data.
+In this post, I would like to explain what Virtual Tags are and how they can be used to improve the value of SCADA data.

 SCADA Systems at Water Treatment Plants

 Water treatment plants are mostly fully automated, using analysers and the SCADA system to communicate this data.
-For those of you not familiar with water treatment plants, this video below gives a cute summary of the process.
+For those of you not familiar with water treatment plants, the video below gives a cute summary of the process.

 # Virtual tag simulation